studioml/studio/docs/gcloud_setup.rst

 ===============================

-This page describes the process of setting up google cloud and configuring TensorFlow Studio to integrate with it.
+This page describes the process of setting up google cloud and configuring StudioML to integrate with it.

 Setting up google cloud compute
 -------------------------------